para-droid-ai/scratchpad/tools/yaml-codex/Yaml_Agent.md

-# The Unified YAML Codex — Warp-Agent Edition
+# The Unified YAML Codex — Agent Edition

 This manual distills and unifies your uploaded YAML guides into a single, strict, security-first reference for **automated generation**.
 The rules are written for machines: explicit, testable, and unfussy.